Helperbird/website/src/pages/features/overlay.md

 ---

-Helperbirds Overlay feature, puts a tint on your browser viewport to make text more readable.
-People who don't like bright white web pages can now change the overlay color of a web page with the overlay feature.
+## Summary

+## Benefits

+The benefits of an overlay/tint on a website are:

+### Reducing glare and bright light
+Improving the readability of text by reducing glare and bright light on the screen.

+### Help with light sensitivity or color blindness
+Helping users with visual impairments, such as those with light sensitivity or color blindness.

+### Decreasing eye strain
+Decreasing eye strain and fatigue while reading

+### Customize the appearance
+It allows users to customize the appearance of a website to their preference.

+### Improve focus and concentration
+It allows for better focus and concentration on the text.

+### Dark mode
+It can also be used to darken a website for night time reading

+### Change the color scheme
+It can be used to change the color scheme of a website to match personal preference.

+### Features

+- Apply a overlay to any website you visit.
+- Pick from 24 default colors or a custom color.
+- Choose the opacity of the overlay or tint.
+- Available for Chrome, Edge, Firefox, iPad &  iPhone.

+## Is this a Pro feature?
+It is a Pro feature.
+You can get a free trial of Helperbird Pro by clicking the button below.

-## Tell me more about this feature
+## Tell me abit more about this feature

 Helperbirds' Overlay feature is a filter which puts a tint on your browser viewport to make text more readable.
 Color and opacity are fully configurable.